 "To catch a terrific, scalp-tingling Tosca, look no further than Claire Rutter at the Coliseum.
 Glorious of voice and subtle of acting, she's worth the price of the ticket alone" Metro

-Following the huge success in previous roles in Tosca and Lucrezia Borgia, Claire will be returning to English National Opera with a new production of Rusalka.
-Claire will star as the Foreign Princess in the production, which runs from 22 March - 15 April and will also tour to Théâtre de la Ville de Luxembourg (cancelled due to coronavirus).
+Following the huge success in previous roles in Tosca and Lucrezia Borgia, Claire was due to return to English National Opera with a new production of Rusalka in March 2020.
+Claire was due to star as the Foreign Princess in the production, which should have run from 22 March - 15 April with a tour to Théâtre de la Ville de Luxembourg, but was cancelled two days before it's opening night due to coronavirus.

 Dvořák’s best-loved opera, Rusalka is inspired by Slavic myths and folk-tales about a water-nymph that chooses to become human to win her Prince, mirroring Hans Christian Anderson’s The Little Mermaid.

-Claire will also be returning to Icelandic Opera in May 2020, with the leading role of Sieglinde in Die Walküre.
+Claire was also due to return to Icelandic Opera in May 2020, with the leading role of Sieglinde in Die Walküre.
 This opulent musical drama is one of the masterpieces of the 19th century, and the famous Ride of the Valkyries is well known to most music lovers.
-This is the first time The Valkyrie has been performed in its entirety in Iceland and the first time since 2002 that a full Wagner opera has been programmed.
+This would have been the first time The Valkyrie had been performed in its entirety in Iceland and the first time since 2002 that a full Wagner opera has been programmed.

 Claire had busy 2018/19 seasons, with appearances as Tosca at Icelandic Opera and Welsh National Opera, Fidelia in Edgar at Scottish Opera, Abigaille in Nabucco for Dorset Opera and La Forza del Destino for Welsh National Opera and title roles in Vanessa for Wexford Festival Opera and La Fanciulla del West.